puyral/lspranto/README.md

 # lspranto

+**NB**: as all LLM-tools should be, this is nearly 100% vibe-coded.

 A config-driven [MCP](https://modelcontextprotocol.io/) server that bridges any stdio-based [LSP](https://microsoft.github.io/language-server-protocol/) language server to MCP clients.
 One process can serve many languages: files are routed to